 If you have Personal Injury Protection (PIP) under your own automobile insurance policy, that will help you with medical bills and lost wages up to the amount of the policy limit.
 That protection should cover not only yourself but your passengers as well.

 Look to see what coverages you have related to “Collision,” such as rental car reimbursement, and what your deductible is for your own property damage.
-If the adjuster for the negligent driver will not return your call, there are two main strategies.
+If the insurance company adjuster for the negligent driver will not return your call, there are two main strategies.

 The first is the squeaky wheel strategy, which dictates that you frequently call to put your name at the head of the list for the adjuster to return your call.
 Many insurance adjusters have more cases than they can handle, and the squeaky wheel approach is usually effective.